JoshuaMHardy/ovo/README.md

 # OVO, an open-source ecosystem for *de novo* protein design

-OVO consolidates models, workflows, data management, and interactive visualization into a scalable, high-performance, infrastructure-agnostic platform for *de novo* protein design.
+OVO (pronounced "oh-voh") consolidates models, workflows, data management, and interactive visualization into a scalable, high-performance, infrastructure-agnostic platform for *de novo* protein design.
 OVO features Nextflow-based workflow orchestration, a storage layer, and both command-line and web interfaces that democratize scaffold design, binder design and diversification, and validation workflows.